cpaplaczyk/Buffer-Overflow-Guide/README.md

 6. JMP ESP converted to hex is FFE4, that's what you're looking for.
 7. Return to that command box you used for mona modules, this time type: **!mona find -s "\xff\xe4" -m essfunc.dll**
 8. The -m switch represents the module that you're trying to find the JMP ESP for, ensure that you swap out essfunc.dll with whatever the module value you wrote down in step 4.
-9. When you use the command, you will get a column of results that look like this:
+9. When you use the command, you will get a column of results that look like this (Review these for bad chars from above....):
 0x625011af
 0x625011bb
 0x625011c7